What Is a Colonoscopy?

 What Do We Recommend?

-We recommend patients receive a colonoscopy at the age of 50 and then again every 10 years following to help prevent colon cancer.
-However, anyone with a family history of colon cancer should also start the screenings at age 45.
+We recommend patients receive a colonoscopy at the age of 45, following updated guidelines from the American Cancer Society, and then again every 10 years following to help prevent colon cancer.
 Colonoscopy is both diagnostic and therapeutic.
 It can effectively prevent colon cancer, which is the second most common cancer in the United States and is very treatable if found early, which is why getting screened is very important.

 The colonoscopies Effingham Ambulatory Surgery Center provides can be life-saving, and we pride ourselves on creating a stress-free experience for our patients during this procedure.
 For more information about our colonoscopy procedures reach out to us today!